AlecKazakova/alecstrong.com/public/2020/01/github-actions-mpp/index.md

   run: ./gradlew publishMingwPublicationToMavenRepository
 ```

-The gpg key you add to github settings should be an ascii-armored version of the key which you can get
+The GPG key you add to Github settings should be an ascii-armored version of the key which you can get
 by running `gpg --export --ascii <keyid> | pbcopy` in your console.
 If you're using gradle's signing plugin
 (if you're not sure, you probably are) it needs to be configured to use the ascii armored key.